JannaSha/Twitter/twitter/README.md

-Progect like a twitter consist of 4 microservices:
+Project is like a twitter.
+Consist of 4 microservices:
 1. Post
 2. Comment
 3. Like